codecov/opentelem-python/README.md

 # opentelem-python

-_Note: This packaged is part of the [Runtime Insights Early Access Program](https://about.codecov.io/product/feature/runtime-insights/)._
+_Note: This package is part of the [Runtime Insights Early Access Program](https://about.codecov.io/product/feature/runtime-insights/)._

 ## Purpose